PhilipDaniels/paths_as_strings/README.md

 vs. one that hasn't.
 For example, the string 'b478dn3hgi' may represent an encoded filename or it may be an actual valid filename.
 Some way therefore has to be found to represent encoded paths in a namespace distinct from non-encoded paths.
-This is done by having `encode_path` return a string that cannot be a valid filename.
+This is done by having `encode_path` - only when encoding is needed - return a string that cannot be a valid filename.

-On Windows, there are [many](https://docs.microsoft.com/en-us/windows/desktop/fileio/naming-a-file) invalid characters that cannot be used in filenames, furthermore when using the drive-letter syntax such as "A:\", the first character can only be A-Z. The scheme this crate uses is to prefix base64-encoded paths with "::\\_".
+On Windows, there are [many](https://docs.microsoft.com/en-us/windows/desktop/fileio/naming-a-file) characters that cannot be used in filenames, furthermore when using the drive-letter syntax such as "A:\", the first character can only be A-Z. The scheme this crate uses is to prefix base64-encoded paths with "::\\_".